-- Percentages are calculated as the ratio between the kilometers of circuits for each voltage level and total kilometers of circuits operated by each TSO. - Values have been rounded.
+Percentages are calculated as the ratio between the kilometers of circuits for each voltage level and total kilometers of circuits operated by each TSO.

-Country remarks regarding France, Hungary, Italy, Luxembourg, Netherlands, Poland and Slovenia are to be found in Appendix 1.
+Country remarks regarding France, Hungary, Italy, Luxembourg, Poland and Slovenia are to be found in Appendix 1.